• Skip to main content

 How to Serve It

-It's best to serve any gluten-free galette warm and when it comes to toppings, you can serve it plain or with dairy-free coconut ice cream (like I do in the picture below!), or you can also serve with maple caramel sauce or coconut whipped cream.
+It's best to serve any gluten-free galette warm and when it comes to toppings, you can serve it plain or with dairy-free coconut ice cream or vegan vanilla ice cream, or you can also serve it with maple caramel sauce or coconut whipped cream.

 A slice of apple galette on a plate with a scoop of ice cream on top of it, a bowl of fresh apples sits behind the plate.